Josee9988/MinifyAll/README.md

 Also check the brand new **[MinifyAll online webpage](https://minifyall.jgracia.es/)** 😎 or the **[MinifyAllCli/package](https://github.com/Josee9988/MinifyAllCli)**.

-Do you want to help us improve the extension or did you found a bug?
+Do you want to help us improve the extension or did you find a bug?
 **[Let us know](https://github.com/Josee9988/MinifyAll/issues)**.

 Check our **[CHANGELOG](CHANGELOG.md)**.